 5. Floating Crates

-You can DIY these floating crate shelves or paint and mount inexpensive craft wood crates to create lots of extra LEGO display space on the wall.
+You can DIY these floating crate shelves or paint and mount inexpensive craft wood crates to display a LEGO collection on the wall.

 6. Thrift Shop Bookcase